We Support Curriculum Development

 Curriculum for a Sustainable Future

-The Curriculum for a Sustainable Future (CSF) is a guidebook on what students need to learn to be environmentally and energy literate.
-It outlines key concepts and student learning outcomes for science, social studies and wellness to assist Alberta’s curriculum developers as they update Alberta’s curriculum for all grades and subjects.
-It also identifies teaching and learning resources that will help teachers achieve the outcomes.
-We created this in 2014 with updates over the years and in 2020 we created the 2nd edition.
+The Curriculum for a Sustainable Future is a guidebook on what students need to learn to be environmentally, energy and climate literate.
+It outlines key concepts and student learning outcomes in relation to subjects such as science, social studies and wellness to assist Alberta’s curriculum developers as they update Alberta’s curriculum for all grades and subjects.
+It was created in 2014 by an Education Task Force based on research and interviews with 35 opinion leaders, with updates over the years - with a major update in 2020 (with a focus on updating energy literacy and overall themes and organization).
+This document was shared with Alberta Education in the fall of 2020 and Minister LaGrange mentioned in a video message that Alberta Education staff are using this as a reference guide.

 Interested in Alberta's curriculum development?
 Stay up-to-date!